-The central theme in this course is how cartels and abuse of dominance are prevented, detected, combatted and compensated under European competition law.
+The central theme in this course is how cartels are prevented, detected, combatted and compensated under European competition law.
 The aim is to give students insights into how unfair competition occurs in practice, how it can be prevented and how to react if unfair competition is detected within a company.
 To that end, students will participate in a mock trial, receive lectures from top-notch professors and the Dutch Competition Authority, and will visit a top law firm in the Netherlands to learn more about competition law in practice.
-In addition, we will touch upon modern competition issues in the digital era.
-During the last day of the course, students will give a short presentation in which they will have to comment on (the effects of) a famous cartel in their home country.
-This presentation can be transformed into a paper, which will make up the final grade for the course.
-The Summer Course has a social program as well, in which students discover Utrecht and the University’s facilities.

-This course connects closely to the "Financial Law and Economics" course.
-Both course are included in the special track "Highlights of Law and Economics".
+This course connects closely to the ‘Financial Law and Economics’ course.
+Both courses are included in the special track ‘Highlights of Law and Economics’.

 For this course you are required to upload the following documents when applying: